LMAX-Exchange/angler/README.md

 ## How do I use it?

-The simplest use-case for Angler is to monitor socket receive-queue depth and drop counts:
+The simplest use-case for Angler is to monitor socket queue depth and drop counts:

 ```java
 // begin monitoring